pivotal/docs-tap/scc/parameters-reference.hbs.md

   </tr>
 </table>

-For information about how to use Dockerfile-based builds and limitations associated with the function, see [Dockerfile-based builds](dockerfile-based-builds.hbs.md).
+For information about how to use Dockerfile-based builds and limits associated with the function, see [Dockerfile-based builds](dockerfile-based-builds.hbs.md).

 ### Pre-built image (ImageRepository)